Skip to main content

 The first term (term A) lasts from 11 September until 20 January and the second term (term B) lasts from 21 January until the end of lessons.

 Each teacher is entirely responsible for conducting assessment relevant to the subject he/she teaches.
-Results are produced at the end of the school year by calculating the sum of oral performance for each subject and performance achieved in promotion (grades A and B) and school-leaving (grade C) written examinations taken at the end of the second term.
+Results are produced at the end of the school year by calculating the sum of oral performance for each subject and performance achieved in progress (grades A and B) and graduation (grade C) written examinations taken at the end of the second term.

-The progress of students is assessed with intermediate written, oral or practical evaluation tests, at the discretion of the teacher.
-Students who take written, oral or practical exams are graded for their performance in each assessment test and their performance is taken into account in the four-month oral grade of each term (law 4610/2019 and law 4823/2021).
+The progress of students is assessed with midterm written, oral or practical evaluation tests, at the discretion of the teacher.
+Students are tested either orally, practically or by taking written exams and are marked for their performance in each assessment.
+Their performance is taken into account in the oral grade received in each term.

 The midterm written examinations include the following categories:

-1. Written tests of short duration, which are an alternative way of examining students in the lesson of the day and are carried out without warning depending on the subject-matter of the lesson of the day.
+1. Written tests of short duration, which are an alternative way of examining students in the lesson of the day and are carried out without warning depending on the particular subject-matter of the day's lesson.
 The topics of the short written tests must be of appropriate scope, form and content, in order to be answered in the foreseen time.
-The topics of the short-term written tests can be based on examples contained in the textbooks and the instructions of the Institute of Educational Policy (IEP).
-The number of short-term written tests per term is is decided by the teacher.
+The number of short-term written tests per term is decided by the teacher.

 2. Written hourly repetitive tests, which cover a series of taught chapters / sections are conducted, after warning the students.
 Especially for the subject "Modern Greek" and subjects related to design/drawing, the duration of the written test is two hours.
 In terms of their form, these written tests combine different types of questions (developmental, short answer, closed or objective type, multiple choice, etc.) and different levels of difficulty.
 Written tests mainly test the assimilation of taught material, the ability of synthetic and critical analysis and its application in daily practice and, in general, the progress of students.